Turkish parliament approves Sweden’s NATO membership bid | KRDO

 By Isil Sariyuce, Jessie Gretener, and Kristin Wilson, CNN

-(CNN) — The Turkish parliament voted Tuesday to approve Sweden’s NATO membership bid.
+(CNN) — The Turkish parliament voted Tuesday to approve Sweden’s NATO membership bid, bringing the Nordic country one step closer to joining the military alliance after months of delays.

 Of the 346 members of parliament who voted, 287 were in favor of Sweden’s accession and 55 voted to reject it.
 Four others abstained from voting.